A DAY AT CAMP SWEENEY

 The day begins early.
-At 7am, campers are awakened for their first of six to seven daily blood tests, after which they perform assigned job responsibilities, such as making their beds and cleaning their cabins.
+At 7am, campers are awakened for their first of six to seven daily blood tests, after which they perform community responsibilities, such as making their beds and cleaning their cabins.

 At 7:45am, they administer the day’s first insulin injection or bolus.

-At 8:15am, they go to the dining room for breakfast.
+At 8:00am, breakfast beings!
 Each child sits at an assigned table, and each receives a meal prepared according to individual dietary requirements.
-This closely ordered approach reinforces the sense of discipline and structure that is necessary for successfully managing diabetes.
+This organized and closely monitored approach reinforces the sense of discipline and structure that is necessary for successfully managing diabetes.

 After breakfast, campers participate in recreational activities, each week choosing five from among the 30+ that are offered.
-Classes are taught by certified instructors who emphasize achievement and excellence, building self-esteem and confidence along the way.
+Classes are taught by certified instructors and trained counselors who emphasize achievement and excellence, building self-esteem and confidence along the way.

 Medical education classes come next, followed by recreational and skill-building activities.
 The medical education classes instruct the children in the in-depth implications of their disease, helping them fully understand the medical ramifications and requirements for a healthy life style both now and in the future.
 Every effort is made to present instruction on the educational levels of each group of campers.